 My wife and I are catching a 6AM international flight out of an airport 1.5 hours away.
 Rather than get up at 2AM to get there 2.5 hours prior to takeoff, we are checking into an Aloft Hotel right by the airport the night before.

 Now we'll get a good nights sleep, get up at a more reasonable 4AM, and it only cost us 17,500 points.
 The cash rate was $102 before taxes and fees, so we only got .6 cents per point, but it's better than paying cash!

-I recommend you learn more about the Marriott Bonvoy Brilliant.
+I recommend you learn how to apply for the Marriott Bonvoy Brilliant.
+This is the best Marriott Bonvoy credit card for all military servicemembers.
 If you are in the military, the no annual fee benefits of this card make it too good to pass up.